 Edward was educated at Bury Grammar School in Lancashire, the Government Department of the University of Essex, graduating in 1994 in Public Policy and Public Management, and BPP Law School.

-Edward has previously served as chair and then as a non-executive director of Local Partnerships LLP, a multi disciplinary professional services firm which acts as a commercial and efficiency taskforce jointly owned by HM Treasury and the Local Government Association which advises on the delivery of infrastructure and growth projects; as chair of Capital Ambition, a £38 million investment fund supporting improvement and innovation projects in London’s local authorities; and as non-executive chair of Megalith Realty Limited, a private equity backed property developer and manager.
+Edward has previously served as chair and then as a non-executive director of Local Partnerships LLP, a multi disciplinary professional services firm which acts as a commercial and efficiency taskforce jointly owned by HM Treasury and the Local Government Association advising on the delivery of infrastructure and growth projects; as chair of Capital Ambition, a £38 million investment fund supporting improvement and innovation projects in London’s local authorities; and as non-executive chair of Megalith Realty Limited, a private equity backed property developer and manager.

-Edward also formerly served on the boards of the Barbican Centre, London Strategic Housing Limited, Parkwood Holdings plc, Social Investment Business Limited, Local Government Association, and the Whittington Hospital NHS Trust, where they served as deputy chair.
+Edward also formerly served on the boards of the Barbican Centre, London Strategic Housing Limited, Parkwood Holdings plc, Social Investment Business Limited, Local Government Association, Trust for London, and the Whittington Hospital NHS Trust, where they served as deputy chair.
 Edward was previously development director at Liverpool John Moores University and the City University, London.

 Edward was chair of the Group Board of the Amateur Swimming Association (now Swim England), England’s national governing body for swimming, diving, water polo and synchronised swimming, from 2013 to 2015 and has a number of roles within the Football Association, including as chairman of the London FA’s Inclusion Advisory Group and as a chairman of anti-discrimination disciplinary commissions.
 They served as a member of the FA’s Inclusion Advisory Board from its inception until September 2014.